emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 I’ve learned a tremendous amount, but the material I have yet to cover is immense.
 The plan is to stay on theme and take on projects that hit all of my criteria.

-I have an app idea in mind.
-It’s a daunting project, but it will act as a guiding North Star as I navigate the never ending universe of programming.
+I have a fun app idea in mind.
+It’s daunting but will act as a guiding North Star as I navigate the never ending universe of programming.

 <p id="thanks-text"><em>Note: All of the above probably seems like a lot, and it is.
 Programming is a huge time commitment.
 But I'm not programming every single day.
-It ebbs and flows with my work load.
+It's a hobby that ebbs and flows with my work load.
 There have been month-plus long periods where I haven’t been able to think about coding.
 No deadlines.
 Learning is a lifelong journey.</em></p>

 <p class="main-section"><a name="reflections">Reflections</a></p>

 So that’s where I’ve been, how I got there, and where I’m going.

 Here are the big things that come to mind when reflecting on my journey so far.
 Worth considering before you decide to take it on!

 <p class="sub-section">Programming is satisfying</p>